Sunil Lahri: Career

 He has done a major role in the 1991 musical Baharon Ke Manzil.
 He portrayed 2nd Lieutenant Rama Raghoba Rane in 1990 TV series Param Vir Chakra.
-In 1995, he made an appearance in the film Janam Kundali.
-He played the role of Ashwani Mehra, Vinod Khanna's son in the movie.
+In 1995, he made an appearance in the film Janam Kundli.
+He played the role of Ashwani Mehra, Vinod Khanna's son in the film.
 In 2017, he had also appeared in a Hindi film A Daughter's Tale Pankh.

+In 2020, Lahri said during an interview to Dainik Bhaskar that if he gets a chance to play a role in Ramayana again, he will play the role of Ravana.

+He was invited for the Ram Mandir consecration ceremony in Ayodhya in January 2024.